 Your company may have existing relationships with SaaS providers.
 But just because you currently subscribe to a certain cloud software solution, that doesn’t mean you have to continue subscribing forever.
 Given how much the SaaS industry has grown in the 21st century, you almost always have multiple options.
 Make those various options compete for your business.

 During the discovery process, use these 2 approaches:

 - Stakeholder Conversations: Again, it’s important to talk to the team members who are actually using a software solution.
-Learn about what they like and what they don’t like.
-Ask about what features they need that they don’t have, as well as what features they have that they don’t use.
-Employees, department heads and other stakeholders are valuable sources of information.
+Learn about what they like and what they do not like.
+Ask about what features they need that they do not have and what features they have that they do not use.
+Employees, department heads, and other stakeholders are valuable sources of information.

 - Independent Research: Conduct independent research into your various product options.
 Conduct research online.
 Read industry journals and publications.
 Compare prices.
 Read case studies.
 Closely examine testimonials and reviews.
 This type of research can help you discover information that internal stakeholders do not have.

 As you use both approaches for researching cloud software options, pay special attention to the services and functions each product offers.
-Beware of paying extra for features that you don’t need, as well as trying to save money by choosing less expensive products that do not offer key features.
+Beware of paying extra for features that you do not need and save money by choosing less expensive products that do not offer key features.

 5. Explore Opportunities to Save on Costs

-Streamlining your SaaS budget also includes reviewing existing subscriptions and finding out which ones aren’t maximized.
+Streamlining your SaaS budget also includes reviewing existing subscriptions and finding out which ones are not maximized.
 Especially with fast-growing companies, SaaS subscriptions can sometimes get neglected, resulting in unnecessary expenses.